Audi A6 hybrid range, MPG, CO2 & charging

 The Audi A6 TFSI e is efficient, but its electric range isn't quite as long as rivals'

 |Fuel economy||CO2 emissions||Electric range||Wallbox charge time|

 Plug-in hybrid executive cars such as this have to offer enough electric range for the average commute, as well as reasonable fuel economy on longer motorway journeys.
-The A6 lives up to both of these requirements, with official figures comparable to those of equivalent BMW and Mercedes models.
+The A6 lives up to both of these requirements, with official figures comparable to those of equivalent BMW, Mercedes and Volvo models.

 It pays to remember that you're highly unlikely to get anywhere near the official fuel-economy figures.
 In normal driving, you're more likely to see two-figure returns, somewhere between those of a conventional petrol-engined A6 and a diesel.
 To maximise efficiency, it's best to keep the battery topped up, travel on electric power as much as possible and avoid strong acceleration.